 Hannah E. Marx, PhD (She/her)

-Assistant Professor & Herbarium Curator
+Assistant Professor & Herbarium Director

 My interest in research began while taking a plant systematics course taught by Dr. Richard Olmstead as an undergraduate at the University of Washington.
 My first project was to infer the molecular phylogeny of the plant family Verbenaceae, using chloroplast and nuclear sequence data.